isomerpages/pa-skillsfuturecdc/index.md

       alt: Image alt text
   - infopic:
       title: SkillsFuture Webinar Series
-      description: "Join our SkillsFuture webinar series to get new perspectives and confidence to navigate into the future that you look forward to. "
+      description: Join our SkillsFuture webinar series to get new perspectives and confidence to navigate into the future that you look forward to.
       button: Join now
       alt: Image alt text
       url: /webinar